mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 Please, use this repository to check for the updates.

+If you intend to use also [Benzaiboten](https://github.com/mole3421278/Benzaiboten-spot-trading-bot) you don't have to pay for it separately: the dev fee to pay is the same, so for 10 usdt per month you can use both of them.

 For some examples of strategies go to https://github.com/mole3421278/Daibotuten-futures-trading-optimizer-bot/wiki/Guide-of-the-bot

 If you want, participate in the activation lottery from Nov-08-2021 08:00:00 AM UTC to Nov-15-2021 10:00:00 PM UTC activating the bot using the Fantom Network.
 More details in: https://mole.gitbook.io/fantom-activation-lottery/